ljr1981/extut/README.md

 Every `construct` has a name starting with an upper-case letter and continuing with lower-case letters, possibly with underscores (to separate parts of the name if it uses several English words).

 #### Informative text
-Typesetting conventions complement the Construct Name convention: `construct` names, such as function, always appear in Roman and in Green — distinguishing them from the blue of Elixir text.
+Typesetting conventions complement the Construct Name convention: `construct` names, such as function, always appear in Roman and in Green — distinguishing them from the black of Elixir text.

 ### Definition: Terminal, non-terminal, token
 Specimens of a terminal `construct` have no further syntactical structure.
 Examples include: